BiniyamAwalachew/my-new-project/README.md

 ## Acknowledgments

-* Inspired by open-source recommendation projects, including the [MovieLens dataset](https://grouplens.org/datasets/movielens/) and research on collaborative filtering.
+* Inspired by open-source recommendation projects, including the [MovieLens dataset] and research on collaborative filtering.
-* Special thanks to the creators of [Surprise](https://surprise.readthedocs.io/) for their tools supporting collaborative filtering.
+* Special thanks to the University of Helsinki for the Building AI course, which inspired and guided the development of this project.
 * Additional gratitude to the open-source community for providing valuable resources that have influenced this project’s development.